akka/akka/akka-docs/rst/scala/cluster-metrics.rst

 The publication period is controlled by the ``akka.cluster.metrics.collector.sample-period`` setting.

-The payload of the ``akka.cluster.metris.ClusterMetricsChanged`` event will contain latest metrics of the node as well as other cluster member nodes metrics gossip which was received during the collector sample period.
+The payload of the ``akka.cluster.metrics.ClusterMetricsChanged`` event will contain latest metrics of the node as well as other cluster member nodes metrics gossip which was received during the collector sample period.